geras-papax/LESSONS/README.md

 ## Folder Structure

-- **Data**: This folder contains the `data.csv` file, which is the dataset used for the EDA.
+- **Data**: This folder contains the `data.csv` file, which is the dataset used for the project.
-- **Utils**: This folder contains utility functions and scripts used in the EDA.
+- **Utils**: This folder contains utility functions and scripts used in the EDA and Feature Selection.

 <br/>